rebing/graphql-laravel/README.md

   ],
   ```
   Adding them on the global level allows to share them between different schemas
-  but be aware this might make it harder to undertand which types/fields are used
+  but be aware this might make it harder to understand which types/fields are used
   where.

 - or add the type with the `GraphQL` Facade, in a service provider for example.